Treatment options for women with a new diagnosis

 Who should I speak to if I have questions or problems during treatment?

-After your diagnosis you should be told who the main person looking after your care and treatment is.
-This person is known in most hospitals as your key worker.
-This is usually a gynae-oncology CNS.
+You should be told who the main person looking after your care and treatment is.
+This is usually a CNS.
+You should be given contact details for them so that you can get in touch with any questions or problems.

-You should be given contact details for your key worker so that you can get in touch with them with any questions or problems.
-It's important that you understand what's happening to you and why.
-If, for any reason, you're not sure who your key worker is, or how to contact them, ask a member of your medical team to write down the details for you.
+It’s important that you understand what’s happening to you and why.
+You may have different key contacts for different parts of your treatment.
+If you’re not sure who they are, or how to contact them, ask someone in your treatment team to write down the details for you.

 Surgery